Monday, December 27, 2010

 Copan - Part 4 - Macaw Mountain

 Just outside Copan Ruinas is a bird sanctuary for rescued birds.
 It has been beautifully done.
-It is situated in old growth forest augmented with native species tropical plants to create a natural tropical garden.
-The Jungle Bistro restaurant is located in the park next to the Sesemil River which runs through the park.
-The Jungle Bistro is run by the same couple that run Twisted Tanya in town, a very popular backpackers restaurant.
+It is situated in an old-growth forest, augmented with native tropical plants to create a natural tropical garden.
+The Jungle Bistro restaurant is located in the park next to the Sesemil River, which runs through the park.
+The Jungle Bistro is run by the same couple who run Twisted Tanya in town, a very popular backpackers' restaurant.
 We had planned our day to have lunch at Jungle Bistro, and we were absolutely delighted with our meals.
-It is very evident that the birds are getting great care in the perfect setting.
+The birds are getting great care in the perfect setting.
 Do not miss this if visiting Copan.

 Jungle Bistro